 Different types of physical activity – whether it is purposeful (structured) play or spontaneously (unstructured) free play – serves as a channel to allow their energy outburst in a meaningful way.
 Their engagement in physical activity is essential to their healthy growth and holistic development.
 Being physically active from young lays the foundation for a healthy lifestyle in future, so why wait now?
 Let them move!
-Even helping out in simple house chores can be considered as a physical activity.
+Even helping out in simple house chores can be considered as physical activity.

 Here are five reasons to get your child moving.